-Thailand Shooting: Soldier Kills At Least 20 In Shooting Rampage
+Thailand Shooting: Soldier Suspected In Rampage That Killed At Least 20

 Police have warned people to stay at home, the BBC reports.

-The suspect had posted on his Facebook page earlier in the day that, "Death is inevitable for everyone."
+The suspect had posted on his Facebook page earlier in the day: "Death is inevitable for everyone."
 He also posted a photo of what appeared to be a gun held in his hand, Reuters reports.

 The Facebook page has been taken down, AP reports.